Vrchsav/Food-Ecommerce-/README.md

 2. **Clone your fork** to your local machine.
 3. **Create a new branch** for your feature or bug fix.
 4. **Commit your changes** with clear, descriptive messages.
-5. **Push to your fork** and submit a Pull Request to the main branch.”
+5. **Push to your fork** and submit a Pull Request to the main branch.